Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/upgradeable.md

 1. **Proxy** pattern
   * Pros
-    * Basic pattern where hard to introduce a bug
+    * Basic pattern where it's hard to introduce a bug
   * Cons
     * Necessity to deploy extra contract and additional overhead for every singe call
 2. Usage of **set_code_hash** method
   * Pros
-    * Easy make your contract upgradeable, you only need to expose `set_code_hash` method
+    * Easy to make your contract upgradeable, you only need to expose the `set_code_hash` method
   * Cons
-    * If you forgot to expose it during the update, you will lose ability to do upgrades
+    * If you forget to expose it during the update, you will lose the ability to do upgrades
 3. **Diamond standard** pattern
   * Pros
-    * Allows splitting your contract on facets(logic layers) to save optimize performance of you contract and overcome contract size limits
+    * Allows splitting your contract on facets(logic layers) to optimize performance of your contract and overcome contract size limits
     * Allows upgrading facets(logic layers) separately and use different governance rules per logic layer
   * Cons
     * More overhead for particular overlapping logic units
-    * More likely to brick the storage
+    * More likely to break the storage
     * Requires good deploy management

 ### The `Proxy` Pattern